-Tucked inside the River Sava, Jarun celebrates its 30th anniversary in 2017.
+Tucked inside the River Sava, Jarun celebrates its 32nd birthday in 2019.
 Lakes don’t usually have birthdays but this one was created for a specific purpose.
 In 1987, Zagreb hosted the Universiade, the prestigious student Olympics previously held in Rome, Tokyo and Moscow.
 The city rolled out the red carpet, pedestrianising what is now Trg bana Jelačića, its main square, and accommodating some 6,000 athletes from more than 100 countries.

 Iconic basketball hero Dražen Petrović lit the torch at the opening ceremony and images of event mascot Zagi, a blue squirrel with the rainbow-coloured tail, brightened the grey streets of the Socialist-era metropolis.
 This was one of Zagreb’s golden summers of the late 1980s, when this part of Europe was opening itself to the world.